Struggling? Help Is Here - You Are Not Alone

 Deciding to pursue therapy is brave and indicative of the health and strength inside of you (it means you are willing and open to addressing your pain and/or struggles).
 Its pursuit can feel like a vulnerable and challenging undertaking, but it can also be immensely beneficial and life-altering.
 Hence, it is important to find a therapist with whom you feel safe and comfortable.
 Therapy can be highly beneficial when used and applied appropriately.
 I hope this website offers you an idea of whether or not I may be of help or support to you.

 In terms of my practice, I consider myself to be a trauma-informed therapist.
 I believe that each experience in our lives leaves an imprint; thus, affecting our brain functioning, coloring our perception, and fueling and/or paralyzing our reactions and relationships to the outside world.
-There is a rhyme and reason for how and why we behave and feel the way we do, and none of it is about being “wrong,” “damaged,” or “not good enough” (words I often hear from my patients).
+There is a rhyme and reason for how and why we behave and feel the way we do, and none of it is about being “wrong,” “damaged,” or “not good enough” (words I often hear from the individuals in my practice).
 The goal of therapy with me is: to help support you to become more curious about what drives how you act, react, and feel; to help you compassionately connect with these parts; and then ultimately, to learn how to soothe and heal these parts (something called earned secure-attachment).
 This can then afford you the opportunity to work and live with yourself and others in a more loving, fun, rewarding, and reciprocal fashion.

 I have been trained in a variety of models including: psychodynamic, internal family systems, relational, and cognitive behavioral techniques.
-Most recently, the bulk of my work is trauma-informed, relying heavily on attachment-based models of therapy, as well as sensorimotor, mindfulness, and neurobiologically informed interventions.
+Most recently, the bulk of my work is trauma-informed, relying heavily on attachment-based models of therapy, as well as sensorimotor, mindfulness, and neurologically informed interventions.
 I am particularly fond of the extensive body of work and expertise of Dr. Janina Fisher, one of the well-respected pioneers in the effective treatment of complex trauma.

 Please do not hesitate to contact me.
 I am happy to answer any questions you may have about the nature of therapy, my approach, and/or whether or not therapy with me may be of benefit to you.
 I know, from both a personal and professional level, that the right, informed help can make a world of difference.
 Where there is a will, there is a way.
 All you need is you.
 You are enough.